 As babies develop better sleep skills, they can start to fall asleep independently, which can help them transfer these skills to naptime as well.

-Contact Naps at 4 Months: The Sleep Regression and Beyond
+Contact Naps at 4 Months

 The four-month sleep regression can disrupt sleep patterns.
 Contact naps can be a valuable tool during this period, offering comfort and helping babies navigate this developmental leap.

-Contact Naps for Toddlers: Comfort and Connection
+Contact Naps for Toddlers

 Even toddlers can benefit from contact naps, especially when they are feeling sick, going through transitions, or simply need extra comfort.
 They provide a sense of security and connection.